 As you’ve seen, Taiwan is a real paradise for foodies.
 Visit Taiwan before it gets too popular!

-Here more pictures of Taiwan.
-Here some info about other interesting places to visit in Kaohsiung: The Lotus Pond and Shoushan Monkey Mountain.
-Here some more info abut Kaohsiung and here a customized day trip around Kaohsiung.
+Here are more pictures of Taiwan.
+Here is some info about other interesting places to visit in Kaohsiung: The Lotus Pond and Shoushan Monkey Mountain.
+Here is some more info abut Kaohsiung.